iceberghbs/iceberghbs/README.md

 * |____/|_|_| |_|___/_| |_|\__,_|_| |_|
 *
 © 2026 | iceberg.hbs@qq.com
-No AIs were harmed in the making of this doc.
+No AIs were harmed in the making of these repos.
 Copying is forbidden.
 Reading is encouraged.
 Understanding is optional.
 ```